erajasekar/erajasekar.github.io/_posts/2017-10-27-how-to-setup-subdomain-for-aws-api-gateway.md

 ## Tips and Tricks
 Here are the list problems I encountered and tips to solve it.

-### Can’t have both Wix and Route 53 nameservers.
+### Can’t use both Wix and Route 53 nameservers.

 I first tried to keep Wix name servers along with Route 53 name servers.
-But the domain api.mydomain.com become not resolvable.
-Then I tried adding CNAME in wix to point api.mydomain.com to cloudfront target domain configured for my custom domain.
+But the domain api.mydomain.com become unresolvable.
+Then instead of using Route 53, I tried directly adding CNAME in wix to point `api.mydomain.com` to cloudfront target domain configured for my custom domain.
 But I got it returned this error:

 > ERROR
 > The request could not be satisfied.